 Let’s understand the third parameter (t) as a percentage (%), t is clamped from 0 to 1, so 0 means 0% and 1 means 100%.

-So if you pass the value of t as 0 so it will return you the value of which means the object won’t move at all and if you pass the value of t as 1 then it will return you the value of b which means the object will directly teleport to the position of the target.
+So if you pass the value of t as 0 so it will return you the value of a which means the object won’t move at all and if you pass the value of t as 1 then it will return you the value of b which means the object will directly teleport to the position of the target.

 To simplify it let’s understand it by the given formula, Now let’s take one simple example: